JasonPSmith/deltser/README.md

 deltser_file('./Examples/simple_example.dlt')
 ```

-The output of both pydeltser functions is a dictionary with entries: `cell_counts', `finite_pairs', `infinte_pairs' and `bettis'.
+The output of both pydeltser functions is a dictionary with entries: 'cell_counts', 'finite_pairs', 'infinte_pairs' and 'bettis'.
 Where the i'th entry of each corresponds to the i'th dimension.
 And an entry of infinite pairs is a single number denoting the birth time of the pair.